Quantumheart/PantheonWars/README.md

 │   │   └── PlayerReligionData.cs ✅ NEW
 │   ├── GUI/                # User interface
 │   │   ├── DeitySelectionDialog.cs (legacy)
-│   │   └── FavorHudElement.cs (updated for Phase 3)
+│   │   ├── FavorHudElement.cs (updated for Phase 3) ✅
+│   │   ├── ReligionManagementDialog.cs ✅ NEW
+│   │   ├── CreateReligionDialog.cs ✅ NEW
+│   │   ├── InvitePlayerDialog.cs ✅ NEW
+│   │   └── EditDescriptionDialog.cs ✅ NEW
 │   ├── Models/             # Core data models
 │   │   ├── Deity.cs
 │   │   ├── Perk.cs ✅ NEW